 Thankfully, MoneyLion’s Credit Builder Plus loan not only helps you build your credit, it’s also available without a credit check.
-Learn more here, including how 70% of people who take the MoneyLion credit builder loan raise their score by over 30 points in their first 60 days.
+Learn more here, including how almost 60% of people who take the MoneyLion credit builder loan raise their score by over 60 points in just 8 weeks.

 What’s Happening with FICO Scores?

 Here’s what’s happening with FICO scores: Fair Isaac company will soon start dinging consumers’ credit scores more severely if they are taking on higher debt and/or falling behind on loan payments.
 Specifically, FICO is going to start paying more attention to unsecured personal loans, as the number of these loans that consumers have taken on recently has skyrocketed, as well as penalizing late payments more harshly.

 As you know, your on-time credit and loan payments already make up 35% of your FICO score.
 So on-time payments are one of the best ways to build your score.
 And now the expectation is that FICO is going to start making late payments even more detrimental to your credit score.
 Even more motivation to pay on time.
 More details about the specific FICO model changes can be found in this USA Today article

 How Can I Improve My FICO Score Now?